 Our continued investment enables hoteliers to keep their guests at the forefront of what they do, and concentrate on providing exceptional, personalized customer service at all times.
 And as AI becomes more of the norm, hoteliers will need to embrace the ability to use machines/technology to aggregate information and learn from data to provide a seamless experience for every guest.

-As Managing Director of Cendyn internationally, John is responsible for growing Cendyn within EMEA and Asia Pacific.
+As Chief Commercial Officer joins leads Cendyn's global sales team.
 Prior to joining Cendyn, John’s 22 years in the hospitality industry has been focused in sales, marketing, distribution and hospitality technology.
 John has held a number of senior management positions at companies including eRevMax, Pegasus Solutions, HBSi and the Global Hotel Alliance.